setuc/pdf-annotation-with-azure-doc-intel/README.md

 - **Port Conflicts**: Make sure ports `7071` (backend) and `3000` (frontend) are available.
 If not, update the configurations accordingly.
 - **CORS Issues**: The backend sets `Access-Control-Allow-Origin` to `*` to allow cross-origin requests.
 Ensure this is configured properly if modifying the backend.
 - **PDF Rendering Issues**: If PDFs are not displaying, verify that the `pdfjs` worker is configured correctly in `App.tsx`.
+- **Script Errors**: When running `markup_pdf.py`, ensure that the input files exist and are accessible, and that all required Python packages are installed.

 ## Helpful Resources